DSISD Physical Education

 OCPE Categories

-Category II: Students must participate in his/her activity, under professional supervision, a minimum of 10 hours a week at one approved facility.
 Students are NOT released from school.
-Students choose an elective class to replace their PE class.
 Students must maintain a passing average in all classes to be eligible to participate.
 Category 2 qualifiers are eligible to receive PE credit in exchange for their off-campus training time.
-High school students can earn up to 1 credit per school year.
+Students may not be enrolled in another class for PE credit while taking OCPE.

 OCPE Fees

-Category I Annual Enrollment Fee: $300
+Category I Annual Enrollment Fee: $300 (full-year) or $150 (per semester)

-Category II Annual Enrollment Fee: $100
+Category II Annual Enrollment Fee: $100 (full-year) or $50 (per semester)

 Beginning with the 2025-26 school year, there is an annual enrollment fee to participate in OCPE.
 This fee covers the administrative costs to maintain the program, monitor the vendors, and submit the required documentation through TEA.
+No student will be enrolled in OCPE without payment.
+Enrollment fees will be waived for students receiving free/reduced lunch.

 Forms